The Real Housewives of New Jersey season 3: Cast and synopsis

 In the third season, Danielle Staub departed from the series leaving room for Giudice's sister-in-law, Melissa Gorga and cousin, Kathy Wakile to join the cast.
 The Real Housewives of New Jersey season 3 was the only The Real Housewives series within the franchise that featured a main cast who were all married, until The Real Housewives of Miami also met the criterion starting with its third season.

-With Dina Manzo leaving halfway through season 2, it allowed the spotlight of the Manzo family drama to shift to the Giuidce-Gorga family history.
-The season began with a Christening for Melissa's and Joey Gorga, Teresa Giudice's brother, son but things don't go to plan when a fight erupts between Joe and Teresa.
+With Dina Manzo leaving halfway through season 2, it allowed the spotlight of the Manzo family drama to shift to the Giudice-Gorga family history.
+The season began with a christening for Melissa and Teresa's brother Joey Gorga's son, but things don't go to plan when a sibling spat erupts between Joey and Teresa.
 The fight continues to snowball throughout the season for all those involved.
 Jacqueline and Caroline support Teresa throughout the season as she continues to feud with her family.
+Dolores Catania appeared in a guest role on the cast trip to the Catskill Mountains in upstate New York.